 This course explores the developmental processes from prenatal life through late adulthood, with emphases on physical, cognitive, emotional and social aspects.
 Major theories about lifespan development will be evaluated from biopsychosocial, cross-cultural and multicultural perspectives.
 Clinical implications of developmental stages on the context of assessment and treatment of persons, families and communities will be reviewed.

 This course is an introduction to, and overview of, major theories of psychotherapy.
-The focus is on contemporary theories that have an evidence base.
+The focus is on contemporary theories that are evidence-based.
 Special attention will be given to therapeutic processes that are common factors across multiple theoretical approaches.
 Additionally, unique factors that differentiate theoretical approaches will also be given significant attention.
 Readings and video will endeavor to help the students ground their knowledge of the theoretical with applied illustrations of the major components of each theoretical orientation.
-The aim of the course will be to provide a foundation in psychotherapy theory that will enable students to develop their own integrative approach to psychotherapy.
+The aim of the course is to provide a foundation in psychotherapy theory that will enable students to develop their own integrative approach to psychotherapy.

 This course focuses on challenges and interventions relevant to theory, concepts, and therapeutic processes and practices regarding couples and families.
 Students are introduced to the leading approaches to working with couples and families who present relationship issues.
 The course offers the student opportunities to observe and practice therapy in the presence of peers and faculty and develop professional competency in intervention, assessment, diversity and research regarding couple and family relationships.

 This course provides essential knowledge on the development and understanding of scientific studies of persons, human behavior and experience.
 It examines the historical and philosophical foundations as well as challenges particular to qualitative inquiry.
 Interviewing, the primary method of data collection in qualitative inquiry, will also be a focus of study.
 Through examination and application of five qualitative research models, the course serves as a basis for investigating problems and questions that challenge the practitioner-scholar.
 It prepares the student for organized and rigorous scientific inquiry in the dissertation process.